melkorium/FieryVoid/README.md

 As a result, users can work with full png images, and then this script can be run on game and testInstance Server whenever required.

+On local server, images are simply not optimised, although in theroy you could run the mass_optimser script to do so.

 # Sticky Images
 If you're finding images are not updating after you changed them, you can sometimes add ‘?v=2’ after .png to force image refresh.